cherise-tan/travel-planner-auth/README.md

 * Using Knex.js to create tables with a one-to-many relationship (using migrations + seeding) using foreign keys
 * - This article was very helpful: https://medium.com/@jaeger.rob/seed-knex-postgresql-database-with-json-data-3677c6e7c9bc
 * Making queries to multiple database tables simultaneously, and displaying the information on screen
+* Use the Unsplash Source API + JavaScript to search and display an image based on the user's chosen country input

 ## Challenges to complete
 ### Handlebars (COMPLETED)